 The final examination consists of two parts: a public presentation of research and a private oral examination given by the thesis committee immediately after the presentation.
-Students should at least allow three hours for completion of both the public presentation and private oral examination.
-Form 152, Acceptance of Dissertation, must be signed by all committee members after successful defense of the thesis.
+Students should allow at least three hours for completion of both the public presentation and private oral examination.
+All forms required for depositing the dissertation will be submitted electronically.

 Once the defense has been scheduled, the student can apply for graduation; website for the Graduation Application is https://fission.sas.upenn.edu/sso/gas/degree/app-start.php.
 Information on the graduation process can be found at the Provost's Dissertation Resources web page.
 In addition to the graduation application link, this web page provides informaton on the rules and regulations pertaining to the awarding of degrees, the graduation calendar, the dissertation manual, information about the deposit of dissertations, fees, and the graduation ceremonies.

-Once a student applies for graduation, the Graduate Coordinator will review the student's record and approve the application once it has been ascertain that the graduation requirements will be completed in time for that graduation cycle.
-The Coordinator will work with the student on fulfilling the requirements stated below.
+Once a student applies for graduation, the department coordinator will review the student's record and, if the graduation requirements will be completed in time for that graduation cycle, the application will be approved.
+The coordinator will work with the student on fulfilling the requirements stated below.

-The University's publication requirement is satisfied when the dissertation has been submitted online to ProQuest's ETA Administrator and to the Graduate Division of Arts and Sciences so that the dissertation is placed in the University Library as part of the permanent collection.
-Instructions for the online submission of thesis will be given to the student at the time of the graduation application.
+The University's publication requirement is satisfied when the dissertation has been submitted online to ProQuest's ETD Administrator so that the dissertation is placed in the University Library as part of the permanent collection.
+Instructions for the online submission of a thesis will be given to the student at the time of the graduation application.

 Penn also requires open access publication of dissertations which provide a much wider audience for the student's work, can help to market the student's ideas to potential employers, and can make plagiarism or theft much easier to detect.
 The open access dissertation, published in the University institutional repository, Scholarly Commons, will be available via the Internet, including full text searching through search engines, such as Google.
 The same legal and copyright protections pertain to open access publication as to traditional hardcopy publication.
 The University permits delay of traditional and open access publications as necessary.
 The delay of publication (also known as "embargo") policy can be found in the Dissertation Manual.
 Students should discuss with their advisor whether a delay in publication is necessary or advisable.